 The Opening Acclamation

-Celebrant: Blessed be God: Father, Son and the Holy Spirit.
+Celebrant: Blessed be God: Father, Son and Holy Spirit

-People: And blessed be his Kingdom, now and forever.
-Amen.
+People: And blessed be his kingdom, now and

 Collect for Purity

 Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 Amen.